 \section{Weak Deflection Angle and Shadow Radius in Generic Axisymmetric Spacetimes}

-The framework is derived to accommodate the rotating metric, applicable to the rotating black holes data observed by the Event Horizon Telescope (EHT).
-We start in standard Boyer-Lindquist-type coordinates $(t, r, \theta, \phi)$, the line element is given by \cite{Kerr:1963ud}
+The framework is derived to accommodate the rotating metric applicable to the black hole data observed by the Event Horizon Telescope.
+We formulate the metric in Boyer-Lindquist-type coordinates $(t, r, \theta, \phi)$, where the line element is given by

-where the metric tensor components $g_{\mu\nu}(r, \theta)$ are arbitrary functions of the radial and poloidal coordinates, independent of the coordinates $t$ and $\phi$.
+The metric tensor components $g_{\mu\nu}(r, \theta)$ are arbitrary functions of the radial and poloidal coordinates and remain independent of the coordinates $t$ and $\phi$.